 Discover how CLLCTIVLY was started and how our story began.

 In 2015 after the death of Freddie Gray, a coalition of grassroots activists and concerned citizens came together to form Baltimore United for Change.
 In the days following the Uprising we launched a skills bank to create an “on ramp” for concern community members that wanted to serve.
 Over 260 individuals and organizations answered the call.

 Community organizations often work in silos, these silos lead to fragmentation, fragmentation leads to duplication, and duplication leads to wasted resources – time, talent and treasure.
-CLLCTIVLY launched in 2019 with the first phase of our project (CLLCTIV ASSETS) will create an online asset map/directory of organizations in Greater Baltimore listed by neighborhood and area of concentration.
+CLLCTIVLY launched in 2019 with the first phase of our project, (CLLCTIV ASSETS) an online asset map/directory of organizations in Greater Baltimore listed by neighborhood and area of concentration.

 Our mission is to end the fragmentation and duplication of programs, to learn from and about each other, and to be a resource for the Greater Baltimore community that seeks to find, fund and partner with Black social change organizations.